ADDIE Model: 5 Stages of Instructional Design (2025)

-In the dynamic landscape of instructional design, the systematic creation of effective learning experiences is paramount.
+In the dynamic landscape of instructional design, the systematic creation of effective learning experiences is essential.

-The ADDIE Model is an instructional design model that provides a structured and adaptable approach to creating effective learning instructional content, courses, and experiences.
-The ADDIE Model serves as a guiding framework for instructional designers, educators, and trainers alike for creating training materials
+The ADDIE Model is an instructional design model that provides a structured and adaptable approach to creating effective instructional content, courses, and experiences.
+It serves as a guiding framework for instructional designers, educators, and trainers alike when creating training materials.

-In this article, we dive into the intricacies of the ADDIE model, exploring each phase’s significance, and how they collectively contribute to the development of engaging, results-oriented learning initiatives.
+In this article, we explore the intricacies of the ADDIE model, exploring each phase’s significance and how they collectively contribute to the development of engaging, results-oriented learning initiatives.

 addie